 This way, you validate the idea before investing hours into making it.

-Something I do often is to give a sneak peek of my new product’s cover page or build a landing page for early access (with a discount).
+Something I often do is give a sneak peek of my new product’s cover page or build a landing page for early access (with a discount).
 It’s also a great way to grow your audience.

 You don’t need a complex sales funnel.
 You don’t need to buy a domain or hosting to build a website for your product page.
 You just need a way for people to: